Eddy County, New Mexico: Politics

 For much of the first half of the 20th century, Eddy was a Democratic stronghold.
 Then it became a Republican-leaning swing county until the turn of the century.
 Since then, it has become a Republican stronghold, like most plains counties.
-Donald Trump's 2020 performance of over 75% in the county is the strongest victory for any Republican in county history.
+Donald Trump's 2020 and 2024 performances here, both of over 75%, are the strongest victories for any Republican in county history.

 Education

 School districts serving portions of the county include: